 Communal areas

 Repair category -

-Notes None.
+Notes Not applicable.

-Garages and permanent outbuildings Repair category 2 Notes General repair is required to the garage.
-The roof covering over the garage may contain asbestos based materials.
+Garages and permanent outbuildings

+Repair category 2

+Notes The gardens store may contain asbestos based materials.
 See information on Asbestos in the Limitations of Inspection section above.
+The timber garage is in poor condition.
+Replacement/removal should be anticipated.